 There's a pile of presents wrapped in pinks and yellows and greens; 'Mummy, mummy can I open them now?'
 'Wait till we get home sweat heart.'
 It's been a jubilant celebration.
 A grand success.

-I leave with a party bag of shallow breath; of anger; of shame; of intrusive visions where rats carry my baby away or she burns in a pit of fire; of an alien scar etched on once familiar skin; of a removal van that relocates me far from the visceral urges of my body into the cerebral detachment of my mind; of fear; of anxiety; of sadness.
+I leave with a party bag of shallow breath.
+Of anger.
+Of shame.
+Of intrusive visions where rats carry my baby away or she burns in a pit of fire.
+Of an alien scar etched on once familiar skin.
+Of a removal van that relocates me far from the visceral urges of the body into the cerebral detachment of the mind.
+Of fear.
+Of anxiety.
+Of sadness.

-But it's not so bad now, the trauma, I understand that the visual intruders, the anxiety, were birthed from one stark thought, she's going to die.
+But it's not so bad now, the trauma, I understand that the visual intruders were birthed from one stark thought, she's going to die.
 And of course, she didn't.
 And I didn't.
 But it's taking time to rediscover the physical, to play in my body again.
-Breathing helps ... as does the awareness and frustrating acceptance that the frightening thoughts, the wellspring of anxious feelings, may sometimes bubble over and colour the everyday, especially during the weeks surrounding my baby's birthday.

 Happy birthday Little A.

-The cut, the shock, the wounding, have been worth every second for the privilege of having you in our lives.
+The cut, the shock, and the wounding, were all worth the privilege of having you in our lives.

 A lovely person(s) has voted Older Mum in a Muddle for Blog of the Year and Best Writer in the MADS Awards.
 Thank you very, very much.
 It's wonderful to feel appreciated.
 And if you are feeling in a generous mood today, please vote for me in the The Best Writer category or Blog of The Year if you feel my musings qualify.